rangle/ngCourse2/handout/08-form-builder.md

 # Part 8: Forms

-Capturing data from the user is the cornerstone of any application and it's usually done trough forms.
+Capturing data from the user is the cornerstone of any application and it's usually done through forms.
 Angular 2 is much more flexible than Angular 1 for handling forms, we are no longer restricted to just the `ngModel`.
 In Angular 2, there are two ways to define forms: using directives in our templates or using the `FormBuilder`.

 Using directives gives us the power of rapid prototyping without too much boilerplate, but we are somehow restricted of what we can do.
-The `FormBuilder` in the other hand, let us define our form through code and gives us much more flexibility and control over data validation.
+The `FormBuilder` on the other hand, lets us define our form through code and gives us much more flexibility and control over data validation.

-Which approach to use will depend on the developer needs, but we are going to start with the simplest one: directies.
+Which approach to use will depend on the developer's needs, but we are going to start with the simplest one: directives.

 ## Creating a Form with Directives